ImperialCollegeLondon/sharpy/docs/source/content/casefiles.rst

 * ``num_constraints``: Number of constraints between bodies.

-    The initial conditions for each body and the constraint definititions are defined in groups.
+    The initial conditions for each body and the constraint definitions are defined in groups.
 The body groups are named as ``body_xx``, where the xx is replaced with a two digit body number starting from 00, e.g. ``body_00``.
 Each of these groups should have the following items: